KenWillmott/Mini11-M8/README.md

 Documentation is a work in progress.
 This project is based on hardware and software developed here: https://github.com/EtchedPixels/Mini11

+# Overview
+This is a 10cm * 10cm PCB with an MC68HC11A1 processor.
+It uses only traditional through hole PCB construction and MSI glue logic in the 74HC line.
+It does not have any programmable logic device other than the usual EEPROM.
+There is one exception, the reset controller is an SMD device.
+This is because of a noticeable cost/availability problem with through hole type reset controllers.
+To interface with additional peripherals, the board follows M8 sytem outline and mounting hole dimensions, and is equipped with a full bus interface that will connect with the M8 series of peripheral expansion PCB's available on this hosting.

+The processor itself has a lot of built in features that make a self contained computer easier to make.
+The serial connection can connect to a host computer or some other device.
+The processor can support a TF memory card directly with software driving the built in SPI.
+That gives it a disk.
+To complement that there is 512kb of non volatile memory, battery backed up.
+Any 32k bank of this memory can be assigned to either the upper or lower 32k of the CPU memory map, by writing to the memory paging control latch.
+This essentially makes all the memory selectively available to the CPU.

+The main memory is made non-volatile using a DS1210 NVRAM controller IC.
+An option is provided for either 128kb or 512kb of memory.
+Either one is a single IC.
+There is provision for either an on board or external battery, and also an auxiliary battery for additional protection or to allow hot swapping batteries.

 # Memory Map
 ## Hardware
 - 0000-7FFF  Bank 0 NVRAM